naomai/php-layers/docs/Documentation.md

 `Image::__construct(int $width, int $height, $createLayer = true)`

 Create new image with given dimensions.
-- `width` and `height` are in pixels
+- `width`, `height` - dimensions in pixels
-- If `createLayer` is true, a background layer is automatically created.
+- `createLayer` - if true, a background layer is automatically created.
 This layer is fully transparent.

 ```php